Charitable Giving and Estate Planning

 "*" indicates required fields

 Estate planning is the process of arranging suitable management and/or disposal of assets in preparation for death.
-Efficient tax planning during both life and in death (via a will) can reduce possible liability to income tax, capital gains tax and inheritance tax where appropriate.
+Efficient tax planning during both life and in death (via a Will) can reduce possible liability to income tax, capital gains tax and inheritance tax where appropriate.

 There are various ways that estate planning can take place.
 It is important that suitable legal and tax advice is obtained prior to either any disposal or management of assets.
 This is to ensure that the estate planning is efficient and suitable to your needs.
 It is also important to maintain the standard of living that you are used to, rather than to dispose of assets in order to possibly avoid paying tax upon death.
 The best route to take will, therefore, depend on personal circumstances and assets within the estate.